Using Microsoft Teams With a Screen Reader

 In a chat screen, use Tab and Shift+Tab to jump between the input edit box and the list of messages.
 When a chat is threaded, use Enter and Esc to switch between the thread level and the messages in a particular thread.
 When in the list of messages for a thread, the Down arrow will reach a Reply button that will allow you to send a reply.

 Use the command edit box to accomplish many tasks very quickly.
-Type Ctrl+/ before each of the actions below, and make sure virtual navigation is turned off.
+On Windows, this has over the years been accomplished with either Ctrl+/ or Alt+K. Type the correct command for your Teams instance before each of the actions below, and make sure virtual navigation is turned off.
 In JAWS, use Insert+Z to do this if necessary.

 There are more commands available than are listed here.
 For a better description of this feature and a list of the available commands provided by Microsoft, visit the "Use commands in Teams" page.